guybrushthr/dice-game/README.md

 The project is divided into two main parts:

-1. client/: This directory contains the frontend of the application, built with React.
+1. client/: This directory will contain the frontend of the application in React, but is not implemented yet.
 2. server/: This directory contains the backend of the application, built with Node.js and Express.
 It also includes a Docker setup for MySQL and Prisma.

 ## Getting Started